maxzavi/demoksh/README.md

 # KSH demo

-KSH: type od command interpreters or "shells" in Unix/Linux SO
+KSH: type of command interpreters or "shells" in Unix/Linux SO

 ## Retalive path: